Travel insurance when pregnant

 What does pregnancy travel insurance cover?

-The main difference however, is that the medical cover it provides is better suited for pregnant women.
+The main difference for travel insurance policies which cover pregnancy, is that the medical cover it provides is better suited for pregnant women.
 A good pregnancy travel insurance policy can also cover you for things like:

 - pregnancy-related complications

 - medical care during labour